paulpham157/Daytona-Sandbox-Claude-Code-Router/README.md

 - **Groq**: Ultra-fast inference with Llama 4 and DeepSeek models
 - **Perplexity**: Web-enhanced models for research and analysis
 - **Other Providers**: You can setup in `~/.claude-code-router/config.json`

+### MCP Server Capabilities
+The included MCP servers provide advanced functionality for enhanced AI development:

+- **🧠 Perplexity MCP**: Real-time web search and information retrieval
+- **🖱️ Pointer**: Browser automation, screenshot capture, and web interaction
+- **🧩 Sequential Thinking**: Step-by-step reasoning and complex problem decomposition
+- **📁 Filesystem**: Direct file system access and manipulation capabilities
+- **🧠 Memory**: Persistent memory storage and knowledge graph management

+**Usage**: After installing with `sh ~/install-basic-mcps.sh`, these MCP servers will be available when using Claude Code in your sandbox.
+You can reference them in your conversations and they will provide enhanced capabilities for web browsing, file management, complex reasoning, and persistent memory.

 ### Sandbox Environment Setup
 Your sandbox is pre-configured with the following environment: